FateUnix29/BrickRigsBot/README.md

 Follow this tutorial down to step 7 of "Customizing and Authorizing bot": https://www.geeksforgeeks.org/discord-bot-in-python/

 Copy the id of the channel you want bot commands to be sent to.
-Also, create a "Bot Admin" role and assign it to people you want to be able to use the bot.
+Also, create a "Bot Admin" role and assign it to people you want to be able to use the bot.<br><br>

 In order to use the bot, you must set an environment variable, either user or system, preferably named "DISCORD_TOKEN", with the value being your key in plain text.